 The FRET semantics for requirement [AP-003c-v3] is shown in Figure 5.
-Since there is a scope, the requirement is 'enforced' in every interval where roll_hold holds.
-The 'trigger' defines the first point in the mode interval.
-If 'trigger' holds then the response is 'required' to hold at the same point.
+The requirement is 'enforced' in every interval where roll_hold holds.
+The 'trigger' defines the first point in the mode interval: when roll_hold becomes true from false.
+Response is 'required' to hold at that same point.